flexera-public/policy_templates/cost/google/schedule_instance/README.md

 ### Schedule Label Format

 This policy uses `schedule` label value for scheduling the instance.
-The format should be like `8m30-17m15_mo-tu-we-th-fr_america_47_new_york`.
+The format should be like `0800-1715_mo-tu-we-th-fr_america-new_york`.
 Please refer to `Schedule Label Example` section for more details.
-On leaving the minute field blank, policy will consider the minute as `00` and same will be added to the schedule label value.
+Please note that the time is in 24 hour format.
+For Example `8am` should be written as `0800` and `5:30pm` should be as `1730`.

 This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the  cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
 If  there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential  that is compatible with this policy.
 The information below should be consulted when creating the credential.